mekline/Tobii-PsychToolBox/README.txt

 for kids, including music that plays contingent on collecting good data, and a spinny calibrator shape by Fani Deligianni for kids.

---Notes from the original demo package (It used the old Tobii SDK 3.0, which has now been significantly updated)
+--Notes from the original demo package (It used the old Tobii SDK 3.0, which has now been significantly updated)--

 Version 1.1 (27-07-15)
 -----------